AUTO REMEDIATION OF NON-COMPLIANT RESOURCES USING CONFIG RULES & SSM DOCUMENTS

 What is this Blog About?

-This blog is all about meeting and maintaining your aws resources according to aws security compliance standards or custom standards created by the organization.
+This blog is about meeting and maintaining your AWS resources according to AWS security compliance standards or custom standards created by the organization.

 Similar to this, there are many compliance policies that you can set and remediate with the help of Config Rule Auto remediation.

-For demonstration purposes, in this blog we are going to remediate ELB’s that have deletion protection disabled.
-The blog will be divided in following steps:
+For demonstration purposes, in this blog, we will remediate ELBs that have deletion protection disabled.
+The blog will be divided into the following steps:

 1. Developing SSM Document for Enabling ELB Deletion Protection.